Diazblack/little_fellow_fe/README.md

 * The app don't property display error messages when a wrong search input is submitted

-* The Home page photo can won't load when the pet info don't have a url
+* The Home page photo can't load when the pet information don't have a url

 * Ajust the image depending on the dimensions